rakk/Parrot/README.md

 returns *500* response (always)

 ## Custom response with special case
-Request like */give-me/DEFAULT_STATUS/evert/N-th-time-give-me/SPECIAL_STATUS
-For every N-th request will return *SPECIAL_STATUS*
+Request like */give-me/DEFAULT_STATUS/evert/N-th-time-give-me/SPECIAL_STATUS for every N-th request will return *SPECIAL_STATUS*

 For other request will return *DEFAULT_STATUS*